productboardlabs/jackson-kafka-avro-serializer/README.md

  - Support for use latest version flag
  - Do not use deprecated methods from Kafka Avro serializer

+# Deploying of new release version

+To deploy a new release version to Maven Central, follow the [following guide](DEPLOYMENT.md).

 # Release notes